The Best DAWs for Sampling (Without Additional Plugins or Hardware)

 While the software may have a learning curve and is not exclusively focused on sampling, its versatility make it a valuable tool for producers looking to experiment with sampled material in their productions.

-Logic Pro X: Best overall value for Mac users who sample
+Logic Pro X: Best value DAW for Mac users who sample

 Logic Pro X is another versatile tool with adequate sampling features.
 Its recent update (version 10.5) added several updates that makes sampling easier and more intuitive.